Ah, the humble virtual school book club – remember that from the old days?

 Simply ask your potential readers about their age, reading experience, speed and whatever else you want to know.
 This way, you can also ask them what kinds of books they want to read, if they have any initial suggestions and the sorts of activities they like when reviewing books.

 Once you have the data, you can start crafting your virtual school book club around the majority of those interested in joining.

 👊 Protip: You can download and use this survey for completely free on AhaSlides!
-Just copy it to your account and share the room code with your students for them to fill it out on their smartphones.
+Just click the button and share the room code with your students for them to fill out the survey on their smartphones.